Get a List of Time Tracking Records task.elapseditem.getlist

 Warning

-It is mandatory to follow the order of parameters specified in the table in the request.
+It is mandatory to follow the specified order of parameters in the request as shown in the table.
 Otherwise, the request will execute with errors.

 Note